LinkedInLearning/Secure_AI_Assisted_Dev_Prod_Guardrails_for_Platform_DevOps_Teams/README.md

 This is the repository for the LinkedIn Learning course `Secure AI-Assisted Development in Production: Practical Guardrails for Platform and DevOps Teams`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]
+Robust platform guardrails are needed for AI-generated code to ensure reliability and security.
+Explore techniques for catching unsafe changes, maintaining efficiency, and more.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions